dbashford/textract/README.md

 * `PDF` extraction requires `pdftotext` be installed, [link](http://www.foolabs.com/xpdf/download.html)
 * `DOC` extraction requires `catdoc` be installed, [link](http://www.wagner.pp.ru/~vitus/software/catdoc/), unless on OSX in which case textutil (installed by default) is used.
-* `RTF` extraction requires `catdoc` be installed, unless on OSX in which case textutil (installed by default) is used.
+* `RTF` extraction requires `catdoc` be installed, unless on OSX in which case textutil (installed by default on OSX) is used.
 * `DOCX` extraction requires `unzip` be available
 * `PPTX` extraction requires `unzip` be available
 * `PNG`, `JPG` and `GIF` require `tesseract` to be available, [link](http://code.google.com/p/tesseract-ocr/).
 Images need to be pretty clear, high DPI and made almost entirely of just text for `tesseract` to be able to accurately extract the text.